-- Setting your printer to draft mode.This reduces the quality a little (such as making font fainter), but it is ideal for when you’re only printing out rough or internal documents.
+- Setting your printer to draft mode / changing fonts.This reduces the quality a little (such as making font fainter), but it is ideal for when you’re only printing out rough or internal documents.
 Changing the font to one that uses less amounts of ink or toner can in fact increase the amount of pages printed.

-- Your printing behaviour.If you’re printing out every little document and email, think whether or not you actually really need to do so.
+- Your printing behaviour.If you’re printing out every little document and email, think whether you need to do so.

 - Keeping digital copies.Save invoices/letters/emails etc. to your hard drive or smartphone, rather than printing them off.

-- Reducing the amount of letters you send.Lots of post means more printouts; could you say it in an email, instead?
+- Reducing the number of letters, you send.Lots of post means more printouts; could you say it in an email, instead?